klizhentas/notes/culture.md

 Even at companies I worked at/co-founded we were sometimes stating implicit culture "hints" aiming to attract like-minded folks, that were successfully challenged by new team members and were proven to be wrong.
 For example in some of our hiring ads we mentioned that we are "hackers using emacs or vim" because we thought that it would attract some special people - hackers, who as we imagined, like using their text-based editors and digging kernel sources all day long.

-Poeple joining the team found this line in the ad ridiculous, as they were using Microsoft VS or Eclipse.
+People joining the team found this line in the ad ridiculous, as they were using Microsoft VS or Eclipse.
 Turned out they were great hackers after all, and just laughed at this part of the ad.
-Later I realized that this was pretty stupid idea that editor choice somehow reflects personality of an engineer, but this is a good example of how our biases were masquerading as "culture" statements.
+Later I realized it was a pretty stupid idea that editor choice somehow reflects personality of an engineer, but this is a good example of how our biases are masquerading as "culture" statements.

 The third argument is that company culture can be used to signal that company is a safe work environment for people of all groups.

-This argument resonates with me, mostly because in current by-defaut-hostile tech environment any company has to declare conformance to basic common principles to signal that its a safe and reasonable place to work, however I would not state that this requires some special company culture, and declaring some simple basic society norms will work great.
+This argument resonates with me, mostly because in current by-defaut-hostile tech environment any company has to declare conformance to basic common principles to signal that it is a safe and reasonable place to work.

 ## Dangers of implementing company culture